Jdubbs702/FoodFlex/dev-progress.md

 - Created `orders.js`(in `routes` directory) for order route
 - Created `order-controller.js` for creating new orders
 - Created `email-controller.js`: handles user confirmation and admin notification emails

+## Backend Setup - June 12
+- Tested and de-bugged all endpoints and auth middleware